 #6 Everything Happens for a Reason

 If you have ever been told that everything happens for a reason following a substantial loss, you know how unsettling this advice can be.
 But really, is it true?
-This is one of those life’s mysteries we ought to learn to live with.
+This is one of those life’s mysteries we should learn to live with.
 Regardless of your beliefs, sometimes it’s better to not ask why.
 Rather than making such a perplexing generalization, I would choose this more prudent advice: Sometimes, things just happen.

 #7 “Don’t Worry!
 You Are Young.
 You Still Have Plenty of Time.”